wso2/docs-open-banking/en/docs/develop/custom-event-notification.md

 ### Event Notification Generator

-This interface provides method to customize the event notification JSON.
+This interface provides a method to customize the event notification JSON.
 For example, use this class to send additional claims in the notification.
 Furthermore, you can derive an event notification JSON body and generate the JWT.

 ``` java